-Chairman of the Board of Directors Independent non-executive member of the Board Born in 1944, Luxembourg nationality

-Following his secondary studies, Mr. Marx started working for the company in 1967.
-From 1988 to 2006 he was a member of the management of the Foyer Group, and Assistant General Manager as of 2000.
+Chairman of the Board of Directors Independent non-executive member of the Board Born in 1944, Luxembourg nationality Following his secondary studies, Mr. Marx started working for the Company in 1967.
+From 1988 to 2006, he was a member of the Management of the FOYER Group, and Assistant General Manager as of 2000.
 Mr. Marx left professional life in 2006, but continues to assume, just as in past years, the responsibility as member of the Board of Directors of Foyer Assurances S.A. and Foyer Vie S.A.
 He is a member of the Board of Directors of FOYER S.A. since 2000.
+He was reappointed in 2011 for a period of three years, until the Annual General Meeting of Shareholders of 2014.
 On 5 April 2011, he has been designated as chairman of the Board of Directors.